A General Coupling for Ising Models and Beyond: Introduction

 which was what we wanted. \end{proof}

-The structure of the paper goes as follows: In \Cref{sec:Ising_sec}, general versions of the couplings of the Ising model in \Cref{fig:couplings_horizontal} are stated (see also the generalization to the case with sources in \Cref{fig:couplings_with_sources}).
-In \Cref{sec:Bernoulli}, we discuss general conditioned Bernoulli percolation.
-In \Cref{sec:Potts}, we show how the loop representation from \cite{zhang2020loop} encodes the phase transition of the Potts model and an extension of the coupling to lattice gauge theories is given in \Cref{sec:Lattice_Gauge}.
+The structure of the paper goes as follows: In \Cref{sec:Ising_sec}, generalized versions of the couplings of the Ising model in \Cref{fig:couplings_horizontal} involving the double random current are stated (see also the generalization to the case with sources in \Cref{fig:couplings_with_sources}).
+Part (b) of \Cref{prop:doublecurrent-Xor} is new and so is \Cref{prop:doublecurrent-loop} with $A\neq \emptyset$ and $B \neq \emptyset$, see \Cref{sec:Ising_sec} for further details.
+In \Cref{sec:Bernoulli}, we discuss some new couplings of general conditioned Bernoulli percolation.
+In \Cref{sec:Potts}, we show how the loop representation from \cite{zhang2020loop} encodes the phase transition of the Potts model and an extension of the coupling to lattice gauge theories is given in \Cref{sec:Lattice_Gauge} with the new lattice gauge loop cluster coupling in \Cref{prop:lattice_potts} as a highlight.
 Finally, some open problems are discussed in \Cref{sec:questions}.
 Some additional proofs, details and other well-known couplings that fit into \Cref{thm:generalcoupling} are postponed to the appendices.

-There is an overview of some of the couplings unified by \Cref{thm:generalcoupling} in \Cref{tab:coupling_overview} - including the novel ones from this paper.
+There is an overview of some of the couplings unified by \Cref{thm:generalcoupling} in \Cref{tab:coupling_overview} - including the novel ones from this paper (in blue).
 Through \Cref{thm:generalcoupling}, the table highlights the common structure of the couplings, which can hopefully both help put them to use and aid in the derivation of new couplings.

-In \Cref{fig:couplings_horizontal} and \Cref{tab:coupling_overview}, we used the union and intersection of two probability measures $\pi$ and $\nu$ defined on the same space $\{0,1\}^E$, their union $\pi \cup \nu$ (intersection $\pi \cap \nu$, respectively) is defined to be the union (intersection, respectively) of open edges from independent samples of $\mu$ and $\nu$.
+In \Cref{fig:couplings_horizontal} and \Cref{tab:coupling_overview}, we used the union and intersection of two probability measures $\pi$ and $\nu$ defined on the same space $\{0,1\}^E$, their union $\pi \cup \nu$ (intersection $\pi \cap \nu$, respectively) is defined to be the union (intersection, respectively) of open edges from independent samples of $\pi$ and $\nu$.